 On the other hand, it’s possible to hike in the spring mud season without doing much, if any, damage.
 But you have to be conscientious and willing to stay in the center of the trail, step on rock when you can or directly into water and mud when you can’t.
 Yes, that often means hiking with wet feet, even if your boots are supposedly waterproof.

 Sadly, trying to avoid getting your feet wet by straying off the side of the trail only increases the damage you do with each step.
 Some popular hiking trails are 20 feet wide in spots.
 That’s because people have tried to avoid stepping in puddles and mudholes, walk on the sides of the trail preparing the soil there for erosion.
 The mudhole expands and the trail just gets wider and wider.

 It’s up to each of us to minimize our impact every time we hike.
 In other words, if you are going to go out hiking in the spring, especially in the rain, be prepared, at least, to get your feet wet.
 Wet boots may not be fun, but hiking with wet feet is definitely better than staying home!

-If it’s cold, I’ll try to keep my feet dry, often using waterproof/breathable socks over my cushioning hiking socks inside my boots.
-My favorites are Canadian Army issue, but I’m testing some newer ones from Rocky Boots .
-They weigh nothing, help keep your feet dry whether your boors are waterproof or not, give you the ability to walk through shallow puddles and small streams with dry feet when necessary.
-Stay tuned for a full evaluation when I’ve had time to really test them . . .
+If it’s cold, I’ll try to keep my feet dry, often using waterproof socks.
+My favorites are knee-high Canadian Army issue which I wear over my cushioning hiking socks inside my boots.
+They weigh nothing, help keep your feet dry whether your boots are waterproof or not, give you the ability to walk through shallow puddles and small streams with dry feet when necessary.